-1. Continuing students must pay the required fee as per the payment schedule in the Letter of Offer.

-- 2. An invoice will be given/sent to the student that will indicate the payment date or dates by which payment must be made.
-The payment amounts may vary for each teaching period and qualification undertaken. - 3.
-All fee payments MUST be made in Australian dollars. - 4.
-Students that do not pay their fees as per the Letter of Offer/Late payment of tuition fees will result in a penalty payment of \$200.00.
-This \$200.00 fee will be added to your invoice for payment within 7 days.
-After 7 days, default of any payments will incur engagement of debt collection agency. - 5.
+- 8. Continuing students must pay the required fee as per the payment schedule in the Letter of Offer. - 9.
+An invoice will be given/sent to the student that will indicate the payment date or dates by which payment must be made.
+The payment amounts may vary for each teaching period and qualification undertaken. - 10.
+All fee payments MUST be made in Australian dollars. - 11.
+Students that do not pay their fees as per payment schedule in the Letter of Offer will incur a late payment of tuition fees penalty payment of \$200.00.
+This \$200.00 fee will be added to your invoice for payment within 7 days. - 12.
 Students will not be able to attend classes until fees are paid in full.